 - Expect the unexpected.
 New information or developments frequently come up either during mediation or as a result of entering mediation, even if issues are not resolved there.
 Talk to your lawyer about any unexpected developments, as these may offer opportunities to reduce or eliminate certain problems.

 - Trust, but verify.
 The mediator’s responsibility is to stay neutral, so be willing to trust that the mediator is going to take this responsibility seriously.
-Nevertheless, always verify information with your lawyer (who will likely be present during the mediation), and never agree to any settlement or part of a settlement until you’ve talked it over with your attorney in private first.
+Nevertheless, always verify information with your lawyer (who will likely be present during the mediation), and never agree to any settlement or part of a settlement until you’ve talked it over privately with your attorney first.

 Many courts require parties to attempt mediation before trial.
 At Klezmer Maudlin, PC, our experienced Indiana worker’s compensation lawyers have both represented clients in mediation and served as mediators ourselves.
 We understand the value of this important alternative dispute resolution option, and we’re dedicated to providing knowledgeable and focused mediation services.

 For over 23 years, the team at Klezmer Maudlin, PC has focused on handling Indiana worker’s compensation cases.
 We actually wrote the book on this area of law.
 Thomson Law asked us to author the Worker’s Compensation Practice Manual, which serves as a resource for all issues related to the administration and practice of worker’s compensation law in Indiana.
 We know our field, and we bring that knowledge to the table in the mediation of worker’s compensation disputes.